hellobloom/hellobloom.github.io/attestation-data/Bloom-Merkle-Tree-22facf0b-bedb-4b45-bb7d-edcd57213eb0.md

 **Proving Ownership**

-Normally a recipient of this proof would challenge the sender to prove ownership of the data.
-They would do this by requesting the sender to sign a message using a private key associated with the BloomID referenced in the on chain attestation.
-By choosing not to reveal the 2nd layer nonce the sender can not prove they are the owner of the data using their BloomID.
+Normally a recipient of this proof challenges the sender to prove ownership of the data.
+They do this by requesting the sender to sign a message using a private key associated with the address referenced in the attestation.

-Instead they can include a signed message using an auxiliary key pair which is not associated with their BloomID on chain.
-This signature is embedded in the data node.
-A recipient of the data can challenge the sender to sign a message using the auxiliary key to prove they are the subject of the attestation
+Users can also sign the payload with a keypair associated with the address referenced in the attestation.
+They must provide a proof showing the key pair of the attested address signed permission to allow the other keypair prove ownership.

 Secondary identification info (traditional authentication methods like name/email/tel/SSN) can less optimally also be used.

-**Data Node**
+**Claim Node**

-The data node contains the data and type information for an attestation.
+The claim node contains the data and type information for an attestation.
 Each data node is structured as a Merkle tree with 4 leaves.

 1. Plaintext attestation data
 2. Plaintext type data